DataDog/documentation/content/tracing/setup/dotnet.md

 To begin tracing applications written in any language, first [install and configure the Datadog Agent][1].

-To use automatic instrumentation on Windows, download the latest Windows installer from the public [GitHub repository][3].
+To use automatic instrumentation on Windows, download the latest MSI installer for Windows from the public [GitHub repository][3].
 To instrument Windows services (including web applications running on IIS), reboot the host after running the installer so these services can pick up the required environment variables added by the installer.

-[Download Windows installer][3]
+[Download MSI installer for Windows][3]

 ## Automatic Instrumentation